 - No insecticide is quaranteed to kill all eggs.
+No insecticide is quaranteed to kill all eags.
 Eggs which are not killed or removed from the head will hatch in 7-10 days after being laid.
-As hatchlings may be transferred to other children, they need to be combed out of the head every day by using hair conditioner and a nit comb.
-If not removed, the hatchlings will mature in about one week and start laying more eggs, continuing the cycle. - Following insecticide treatment remove all eaas. - tis not recommended to use an insecticide treatment more than three times.

-The treatment must be repeated in 7-10 days
+As hatchlings may be transferred to other chil-dren, they need to be combed out of the head every day by using hair conditioner and a nit comb.
+If not removed, the hatchlings will ma-ture in about one week and start laying more eggs, continuing the cycle.
+Following insecticide treatment remove all enos. - eggs. - It is not recommended to use an insecticide treatment more than three times. - The treatment must be repeated in 7-10 days